KK7JJI/odin-recipes/README.md

 #
 # The pear salad recipe details were produced using Microsoft Copilot,
 # prompt: "give me a list of steps to make a pear salad"
+#
+# The apple pie recipe details were produced using Microsoft Copilot,
+# prompt: "give me a list of steps to make an apple pie"